 Several have asked what I used to frost my Gluten-Free Almond Orange Cookies, so I thought now would be a good time (think Christmas cookies) to post my icing recipe.

 Most frosting recipes use butter or Earth Balance and lots of white, powdered sugar.
-My “healthier” icing still has plenty of sugar, but I made it a tad healthier by replacing the white powdered sugar with this powdered sugar made from less-refined sugars and the butter with coconut cream.
+My “healthier” icing still has plenty of sugar, but I made it a tad healthier by replacing the butter with coconut cream and using organic, natural foods for coloring instead of regular food coloring.

 If you’re looking for something quick and easy to frost your Christmas cookies, you can’t get much easier than this.